 By strategically acquiring properties and returning them to productive use, the Land Bank works to reduce blight, increase property values, strengthen neighborhoods, and improve the quality of life for all Erie County residents.

-The Ohio Housing Finance Agency (OHFA) announced it has received approval from the U.S. Department of the Treasury to utilize up to $60 million of remaining Hardest Hit Funds (HHF) to assist with stabilizing local property values through the demolition of vacant homes across the state.
+The Erie County Land Bank has been awarded $500,000 in Grant funding through the Ohio Housing Finance Agency’s (OHFA) Neighborhood Initiative Program (NIP).
+The program will utilize up to $60 million of the state’s Hardest Hit Funds to assist with stabilizing local property values through the demolition of vacant homes across the state.

 Moving Ohio Forward Demolition Program: